Moody Bible Institute: Moody Publishers

+In 1941, BICA became Moody Press.

+Moody Magazine

+In 1900, Moody Bible Institute began publishing a monthly magazine titled The Institute Tie.
+In 1910, it was renamed The Christian Workers Magazine to reflect its focus on Sunday school teachers and other Christian workers.
+Later, it was renamed again, to Moody Bible Institute Monthly, then Moody Monthly.
+Moody ceased publication in 2003.

+Moody Radio

-In 1894, Moody Publishers was founded under the name Bible Institute Colportage Association.
-In 1926 the Institute expanded its reach beyond education and publishing by sponsoring the first non-commercial Christian radio station in America, WMBI.
+In 1926, the Institute expanded its reach beyond education and publishing by sponsoring the first non-commercial Christian radio station in America, WMBI-AM (now WXES).
 Over time, MBI's radio outreach grew to the Moody Broadcasting Network, which now owns and operates 36 commercial-free stations and provides programming via satellite to more than 700 outlets.

-The former Moody magazine ceased publication in 2003.